 One of the most widely discussed information technology developments in today's world is artificial intelligence.
 Currently, emerging artificial intelligence technology is being called the fourth industrial revolution by the industry.
 Artificial intelligence is a broad field made up of computer technology, information science, neuroscience, psychology, neurophysiology, linguistics, brain science and other important disciplines.
-Artificial intelligence has the ability to think and acts like a human without any human intervention, which will enable the evolution of an intelligent library with hidden intelligence is the ability implemented by a digital computer or computer-controlled machine or software to mimic the intellectual characteristics of intelligent organisms in their functioning.
+Artificial intelligence has the ability to think and acts like a human without any human intervention, which will enable the evolution of an intelligent library with hidden intelligent roles to operate without the intrusion of human support (Masis, 2018).
+Artificial intelligence is the ability implemented by a digital computer or computer-controlled machine or software to mimic the intellectual characteristics of intelligent organisms in their functioning.
 According to Nwakunor (2021) artificial intelligence is computer controlled robots that think as intelligently as humans.